mapbox/stickler/README.md

 - Take advantage of lots of ESLint plugins and configuration presets without having to install, configure, and periodically update them all individually.
 - Useful Markdown validation and formatting, like validating Markdown links between files and adding tables of contents to Markdown files.
 - An `ignore` option in the config so you won't need multiple coordinated `.*ignore` files.
 And more `ignore` defaults, so you'll have to specify additional ignore globs less frequently.
-- Folder-specific linting overrides live in `stickler.config.js`, so you won't need to coordinate nested, cascading `.eslintrc` files.
+- Folder-specific linting settings live in `stickler.config.js`, so you won't need to coordinate nested, cascading `.eslintrc` files.
 - Built-in precommit hook to ensure that auto-formatting happens automatically.
-- Simplified higher-level configuration options, reducing boilerplate across projects.
+- Useful defaults and simplified higher-level configuration options, reducing boilerplate across projects.

 ### Caveats